 One of the main perks of using Happy Tools is the ease of use and integration of the calendar with reports and live chat for a completely streamlined work process.
 And since it is developed by a company with employees all over the world, Happy Tools allows you to manage schedules on multiple time zones.

 From its very beginning, Automattic has changed the way companies are managed and employees work.
-From monthly stipends to help workers thrive in their chosen environments to launching a suite of productivity tools, the company started by Matt Mullenweg has revolutionized office culture and paved the way for other businesses to manage their entire teams remotely.
+From monthly stipends to help workers thrive in their chosen environments to launching a suite of productivity tools, the company started by Matt Mullenweg has revolutionized office culture and paved the way for other businesses to manage their entire teams using online systems.

-If you found encouragement and the remote work experience of the founder of Automattic inspirational as you pursue remote work or a business idea, take a look at some of the articles in the Search Remotely Series: A Day in the Life of a Remote Worker.
+If you found encouragement and the remote work experience of the founder of Automattic inspirational as you pursue remote work or a business idea, take a look at some of the articles in our Series: A Day in the Life of a Remote Worker.
 See below.

 A day in the life of a remote worker